ionghitun/lumen-start-app/README.md

 ## Documentation

-Official documentation for the framework can be found on the https://lumen.laravel.com/docs.
+The official documentation for the framework can be found on the https://lumen.laravel.com/docs.

 The project is docker ready via docker-compose, `.env.example` contains default configuration for docker.